awslabs/kubeflow-manifests/docs/deployment/vanilla/guide.md

 #### Istio

-Istio is used by many Kubeflow components to secure their traffic, enforce network authorization and implement routing policies.
+Istio is used by many Kubeflow components to secure their traffic, enforce network authorization, and implement routing policies.

 Install Istio: